ljunggren/boozang-docs/README.md

 ## Repeater patterns

-Repeater patterns is used to repeat a certain action.
+Repeater patterns are used to repeat a certain action.

 ### While pattern